jruels/azure-sre/README.md

 # Welcome to the SRE Labs using Azure Cloud Platform

-For this lab you will need to use your windows VM provided by TEKsystem.

-Navigate [here](Allfiles/Labs/win_vms.md) to check your username and password.

 ## Labs Index

 Click on a lab to view detailed instructions: